FUNDAMENTALS OF NURSING

-- Ellis, J.R. and Hartley, C.L.
-Nursing in Today's World: Trends, Issues and Management, 10th Edition.
-Philadelphia: Lippincott Williams & Wilkins, 2011.
+- Rider Ellis, Janice and Celia Love, Hartley.
+Nursing in Today's World: Trends, Issues and Management.
+10th edition.
+Lippincott Williams and Wilkins, 2012.

 Student uniforms must be purchased at the MCC Bookstore or through Uniform Village (UV Image Experts) at Jefferson Plaza.
 Any questions should be directed to the Nursing Department Office at 292-2034; problems are to be directed to UV Image Experts/Uniform Village at 424-1550.
 A deposit is required when you place the order.
 Information about the required MCC uniform is provided in a handout students receive at the time they register for their nursing courses.

 Students must carry professional liability (malpractice) insurance.
 Each semester, the premiums are included on the tuition bill.
 Current premiums are: $8.00 for malpractice and $5.00 for accident coverages.
 Students must also have active Health Insurance for their entire time in the nursing program.